joeylmaalouf/HR-analytics/report/report3.md

-### Designing the Optimal Employee Experience (For Employers' Wallets)
+### Designing the Optimal Employee Experience (For Employers)

 ##### Joey Maalouf

 _Medium_, an online journal with a dedicated data science category, published an interesting dataset on _Kaggle_ about employee conditions and whether or not a given employee quit their job at that company<sup>[1]</sup>.
 It contains 15,000 responses with a variety of potentially useful fields, such as the employee's pay grade, number of projects, and average monthly hours.

 The obvious thing to do, with access to all of these features and a categorical result variable, is to train a logistic regression model.
 With so many different categories, it's hard to really say what primarily drives an employee to quit their job; for that, we can look at the coefficient parameters of our trained model.
-We can discount any of the features with a p-value greater than 0.05 as not necessarily statistically significant, and we don't want to risk coming to any false or unsupported conclusions.
+We can discount any of the features with a p-value greater than 0.05 as not necessarily statistically significant, as we don't want to risk coming to any false or unsupported conclusions.

 ![Figure 1: Logistic Regression Model Coefficients](../img/logreg_coeffs.png)